chuanqisun/htmaa-2025/src/posts/week-02/index.md

 The result looks much better after trimming.

-## Construction Kit: Mini Printing Press
+## Construction Kit: Movable Type on Paper

 I'm planning to construct a miniature printing press using cardboard movable type with the following approach: